tjntomas/HADashboard-widgets/README.md

 When you supply a custom SQL query, the entity_id is used by the widget only to listen for state change and update your widget when new data is available for your query.

 # Interacting with the graph
 The graph library used in the widget is plotly, www.plot.ly, and there are a number of ways to interact with the graph.
-Zooming in to an area in the plot by marking an area in the same way as you would do to crop an image or zooming into a time interval, expanding the x and y axis, scrolling through time etc.Please visit www.plot.ly to find out more.
+Zooming in to an area in the plot by marking an area in the same way as you would do to crop an image or zooming into a time interval, expanding the x and y axis, scrolling through time etc. Please visit www.plot.ly to find out more.